TeamPete/SleeperProject/README.md

 In summary, the Service Principal acts like a trusted person, or identity, that provides access to a highly secure storage location (the data lake).
 We can interact with this person from our Databricks workspace, but only if we use a secret password that can be found in a secure book of secrets (our Key Vault).
 I hope this simplifies the understanding of the relationship between all the resources.
 If you want more information on Azure resources, you can read documentation and tutorials [here](https://learn.microsoft.com/en-us/azure/?product=popular).
 YouTube and Udemy are also great resources.

 ### II.
-The First Task in Databricks: The Set-Up Folder
+Getting Started in Databricks: The Set-Up Folder
 Inside our set-up folder of our workspace, we must define any global variables and mount our ADLS containers.
 The only global variables we are defining are the `CURRENT_LEAGUE_ID` and `ALL_SEASONS` variables.

 #### Global Variables